awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-user.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HomeDirectoryMappings`  <a name="cfn-transfer-user-homedirectorymappings"></a>
-Logical directory mappings that specify what Amazon S3 paths and keys should be visible to your user and how you want to make them visible\.
-You will need to specify the "`Entry`" and "`Target`" pair, where `Entry` shows how the path is made visible and `Target` is the actual Amazon S3 path\.
-If you only specify a target, it will be displayed as is\.
-You will need to also make sure that your IAM role provides access to paths in `Target`\.
-The following is an example\.
+Logical directory mappings that specify what Amazon S3 or Amazon EFS paths and keys should be visible to your user and how you want to make them visible\.
+You must specify the `Entry` and `Target` pair, where `Entry` shows how the path is made visible and `Target` is the actual Amazon S3 or Amazon EFS path\.
+If you only specify a target, it is displayed as is\.
+You also must ensure that your AWS Identity and Access Management \(IAM\) role provides access to paths in `Target`\.
+This value can be set only when `HomeDirectoryType` is set to *LOGICAL*\.
+The following is an `Entry` and `Target` pair example\.
- `'[ { "Entry": "/", "Target": "/bucket3/customized-reports/" } ]'`
+ `[ { "Entry": "/directory1", "Target": "/bucket_name/home/mydirectory" } ]`
-In most cases, you can use this value instead of the session policy to lock your user down to the designated home directory \("chroot"\)\.
-To do this, you can set `Entry` to '/' and set `Target` to the HomeDirectory parameter value\.
+In most cases, you can use this value instead of the session policy to lock your user down to the designated home directory \("`chroot`"\)\.
+To do this, you can set `Entry` to `/` and set `Target` to the value the user should see for their home directory when they log in\.
-If the target of a logical directory entry does not exist in Amazon S3, the entry will be ignored\.
-As a workaround, you can use the Amazon S3 API to create 0 byte objects as place holders for your directory\.
-If using the CLI, use the `s3api` call instead of `s3` so you can use the put\-object operation\.
-For example, you use the following: `AWS s3api put-object --bucket bucketname --key path/to/folder/`\.
-Make sure that the end of the key name ends in a '/' for it to be considered a folder\.
+The following is an `Entry` and `Target` pair example for `chroot`\.
+ `[ { "Entry": "/", "Target": "/bucket_name/home/mydirectory" } ]`
 *Required*: No
 *Type*: List of [HomeDirectoryMapEntry](aws-properties-transfer-user-homedirectorymapentry.md)
 *Maximum*: `50`